 You know the name.
 You know the reputation.
 Koh Phangan is home to the world-famous Full Moon Party, a raging good time on the shores of Haad Rin Beach where thousands of people of all ages are dripping sweat and neon paint and chugging buckets.
 Yes, the Full Moon Party is reason enough to go to Koh Phangan but there is much more to the island.

-My first time in Koh Phangan, I stayed just a few minutes away from Haad Rin and for my entire five days there, I hardly ever left the area.
-My second time around, I stayed in the Baan Tai area, about 15 minutes away from Haad Rin and all of the Full Moon Party festivities.
+My first time in Koh Phangan, I stayed just a few minutes away from Haad Rin.
+For my entire five days there, I hardly ever left the area.
+My second time around, I stayed around Baan Tai, which is about 20 minutes away from Haad Rin and the Full Moon Party festivities.
 A big part of the move was because my beloved Dancing Elephant Hostel had moved from Haad Rin to Baan Tai.

 That decision forced me to get a scooter to get around the island, one that seemed so overwhelming to tackle before.
-It felt so easy staying in Haad Rin just for the convenience and simplicity but by doing so, you really limit yourself to a very small, commercialized part of the island.
-If a scooter is within your realm of capabilities, Koh Phangan is one of the most scooter-friendly islands I have ever been to.
-Most roads are paved, it is easy to navigate, and places sell gasoline seemingly on every other block.
+It felt so easy staying in Haad Rin just for the convenience and simplicity but by doing so, you limit yourself to a small, highly commercialized part of the island.
+If a scooter is within your realm of capabilities, Koh Phangan is one of the most scooter-friendly islands out there.
+Most roads are paved, it is easy to navigate, and gasoline is sold seemingly on every other block.